-Exclusive: Trump's 'economy first' approach to Mideast peace built on big-money projects
+Exclusive: White House's Kushner unveils economic portion of Middle East peace plan

 WASHINGTON (Reuters) - The Trump administration’s $50 billion Middle East economic plan calls for creation of a global investment fund to lift the Palestinian and neighboring Arab state economies, and construction of a $5 billion transportation corridor to connect the West Bank and Gaza, according to U.S. officials and documents reviewed by Reuters.

-The “economy first” approach toward reviving the moribund Israeli-Palestinian peace process could be a hard sell to a largely skeptical region.
-The plan, set to be presented by President Donald Trump’s son-in-law, Jared Kushner, at an international conference in Bahrain next week, includes 179 infrastructure and business projects, according to the documents.
+The “peace to prosperity” plan, set to be presented by President Donald Trump’s son-in-law Jared Kushner at an international conference in Bahrain next week, includes 179 infrastructure and business projects, according to the documents.
+The approach toward reviving the moribund Israeli-Palestinian peace process was criticized by the Palestinians on Saturday.

+The economic revival plan would take place only if a political solution to the region’s long-running problems is reached.

 More than half of the $50 billion would be spent in the economically troubled Palestinian territories over 10 years while the rest would be split between Egypt, Lebanon and Jordan.
 Some of the projects would be in Egypt’s Sinai peninsula, where investments could benefit Palestinians living in adjacent Gaza, a crowded and impoverished coastal enclave.